-The phrase ‘intellectual property’ is often used in business.
-Intellectual property is the legal right you have towards your original ideas, innovations and any other creations of mind.
+The phrase ‘intellectual property’ is often used in business and represents the legal right you have towards your original ideas, innovations and any other creations of mind.
 Almost everyone has some type of intellectual property, and some people use the creative genius of their mind to make money, a living.
-Intellectual property rights are a set of legal rights that an individual has to protect the creation of the mind, and from preventing competitors and other third parties from misusing that idea for monetary gains.
+The rights are a set of legal ownership that an individual has to protect the creation of the mind, and from preventing competitors and other third parties from misusing that idea for monetary gains.

 If you believe you have a valuable intellectual property (IP) that your competitors might steal or use for profit, and if that can result in losses for you, here is what you must know about it.

 If you have a business, a unique product design or theme, you can rely on copyright or patent laws to protect them.
-You can also use intellectual property laws to protect confidential information like recipes or chemical formulae used in manufacturing your products.
-At the same time businesses should also respect the rights of other business’ intellectual property.
+You can also use the laws to protect confidential information like recipes or chemical formulae used in manufacturing your products.
+At the same time businesses should also respect the rights of other business.

 Trademark law and intellectual property